scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Customers of SBAS can leverage the system to route traffic across the SCION network according to their requirements (i.e., latency, geography, ... ).
 SBAS contains globally distributed PoPs that advertise its customer's announcements.
 SBAS relies on RPKI to validate IP prefix authorization.
 Traffic is therefore routed as close as possible to the source onto the SCION network.
-The system is further described in chapter 13 of {{CHUAT22}}.
+The system is further described in {{BIRGLEE2022}}.

 ## Extensions and Other Components